DimaKoz/goleetcode/README.md

 - [709.
 To Lower Case](https://leetcode.com/problems/to-lower-case/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/709_to_lower_case.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/709_to_lower_case_test.go)) <details> <summary>Description</summary>
 Given a string `s`, return the string after replacing every uppercase letter with the same lowercase letter.

+- [771.
+Jewels and Stones](https://leetcode.com/problems/jewels-and-stones/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/771_jewels_and_stones.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/771_jewels_and_stones_test.go)) <details> <summary>Description</summary>
+  You're given strings `jewels` representing the types of stones that are jewels, and `stones` representing the stones you have.
+Each character in `stones` is a type of stone you have.
+You want to know how many of the stones you have are also jewels.

+  Letters are case sensitive, so `"a"` is considered a different type of stone from `"A"`.

 - [1108.
 Defanging an IP Address](https://leetcode.com/problems/defanging-an-ip-address/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1108_defanging_an_ip_address.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1108_defanging_an_ip_address_test.go)) <details> <summary>Description</summary>
   Given a valid (IPv4) IP address, return a defanged version of that IP address.